scanner-research/tv-news-ingest-pipeline/README.md

 * `commercials` (skips detecting commercials)

-If you wanted to skip extracting face crops and detecting black frames, for instance, you would run
+If you wanted to skip detecting black frames and detecting commercials, for instance, you would run

-`python3 pipeline.py batch_videos.txt outputdir --disable face_crops black_frames`.
+`python3 pipeline.py batch_videos.txt outputdir --disable black_frames commercials`.

-In this case, identifying faces with AWS will still be attempted, but will skip after finding that there are no face crops available.

 If you run the pipeline once with certain features disabled, and then want to add them back later, you can rerun the pipeline with the same output directory and it will attempt to redo only what